-Late Arrivals: At the start of class I take roll, pass out handouts, make announcements, and have students turn in work and/or complete a quiz or activity to demonstrate their preparation for class.
-Students who arrive after a quiz or activity has ended will not be able to make it up.
-Late students are also responsible for making sure they are marked as present.
+Late Arrivals: Please arrive on time!
+At the start of class I typically take roll, pass out handouts, make announcements, and have students complete a retrieval practice to show their preparation for class.
+Students who arrive late miss important events, and will not be able to make up the retrieval practice.
+Late students should speak with me at the end of class to make sure they are marked as present.